viviag/viviag.io/_posts/2023-05-04-run-to-classifying-spaces.md

 I recently went out for a run with a friend.
 It quickly turned out I was not in a condition to run that run.
 So instead we started a walk with a conversation which eventually touched a notion of "a classifying space of a category".

-My friend has mathematical education and knows is familiar with algebra, discrete optimization and real analysis, but he had never had any course in topology and does not work as a mathematician.
+My friend has mathematical education and is familiar with algebra, discrete optimization and real analysis, but he had never had any course in topology and does not work as a mathematician.
 I tried to sketch a path to the subject.
 At the end we agreed that an exercise sheet would support it a lot.

 So here is this sketch of a path towards classifying spaces, extended and supplied with exercises.
 Let's run.